Triamec/HelloCommandLine/README.md

 **Connected** mode:

-1. Make sure the *TAM System Explorer* is not connected to the drive, or simply close it.
+1. The Hardware needs to be configured correctly and needs to be connected.
-2. The Hardware needs to be configured correctly and needs to be connected.
+2. Make sure the *TAM System Explorer* is not connected to the drive, or simply close it.
-3. Open the solution and hit run.
+4. Open the solution and hit run.

 ## Operate the *HelloCommandLine* Application